mitchcapper/CefSharpDockerfiles/README.md

 ## Docker for Windows Caveats
 - Most of these issues become an issue on the longer docker runs and disk speed.
 On an Azure VM it rarely fails out.
 There has been some redundancy added to build scripts to address these issues.
 - It is slow and Docker for windows can be flaky (especially in HyperV mode).
 Keep in mind this is running latest 16299 w/ 32 gigs of ram.
 Sometimes it will miss a step that should be cached and redo it.
 It seems less flaky running docker in process isolation mode (--isolation=process) instead of hyper-v mode.
 This is a legal compile time limitation however that windows clients cannot use this mode.
 Granted building your own docker windows binary is also not that hard.
 If using hyperv mode please see the server setup for HyperV notes.
 - Make sure to disable file indexing on the drive used for docker data and DISABLE any anti-virus / windows defender it will hugely slow you down.
 The build script will try to notify you if it notices defender is doing real time monitoring.
+If you are using a dedicated build drive (in azure or locally) disabling indexing is recommended: To disable file indexing right  click on the drive and uncheck allow indexing.
+If you leave indexing on it may slow building down but should not break anything.
 - Space is massively hogged and it is super slow with large numbers of small files and large files are rewritten 3 extra times when a container is committed.
 To avoid this we will remove repos/etc used during a build step before it finishes to speed things up.
-- windowsfilter behind the scenes horridness: First you work in the vhd file, so all changes made while it is building or you are running it happen in the VHD.
+- windowsfilter behind the scenes is exceptionally non performant.
+This primarily comes into play after a build step is finished and it needs to create the diff for the result.
+First you work in the vhd file, so all changes made while it is building or you are running it happen in the VHD.
 Second after commit / build step finishes the container will exit.
 Docker will not return until it fully commits this build step (but the container will NOT show running).
 Docker starts the diff with the VHD and copies all the files for that layer to docker_data\tmp\random_id\.
 Oddly it actually seems to create one random tmp random id folders with duplicate data from the VM, then it reads each file in this tmp folder writing it to another docker-data\tmp\random_id\ folder.
 It slowly deletes from one of them once it finishes writing the second.
 Then it makes another copy to the docker_data\windowsfilter\final_id permanent folder then removes the temp folder and the original VHD.
 I am not sure why all the copying.
 This can take A LONG time (hours on a 7200 rpm drive), the only way to know if this is going on is watch your storage.
 If docker is writing then its doing it.
 Use procmon.exe if it is reading from a VHD writing to a tmp folder then its step 1.
 If it is reading from one tmp folder and writing to another tmp folder that is step 2.
 If it is reading from a tmp folder and writing to a windowsfilter sub folder then it is on the final step 3.
 - Sometimes docker may start to mis-behave often restarting docker may fix the problem.
 Sometimes a full reboot is needed.

 ### How requirements were determined
 - Space: windows base ~6 gigs, ~9 gigs for the finished visual studio build image.
 Another 20 or so when done with cefsharp.
 Chrome will take 200 gigs or so during build for the VHD, we remove the bulk of this before it finishes though.
 So for docker storage I would recommend 16 + 200 = ~ 220 gigs of space + some buffer so maybe 250GB.
 - Memory: For Chrome 63 bare minimum memory requirements (actual + page file) for JUST the linker is x86: 24.2 GB x64: 25.7 GB.
 I would make sure you have atleast 32 gigs of ram to be safe with OS and other overhead.

+## Patching CEFSharp
+- If so desired you can patch CEFSharp relatively easily.
+Place a file named cefsharp_patch_XXXX.diff to the build folder.
+You can change XXX to whatever you want, and even have multiple if desired.
+It will automatically be applied with git apply.
+This works for several different patch formats (anything git apply will take wil lwork).

-## General Warnings
+## General Warnings for build flags:
 - Cannot do component builds as it will not work for other items
 - Remove_webcore_debug_symbols seemed to also cause issues
-- DONT USE is_win_fastlink as it is only for debug builds not for release
+- DON'T USE is_win_fastlink as it is only for debug builds not for release
 - YOU MUST DO A --quiet VS install for headless, otherwise it will just hang forever.
+- use_jumbo_build see http://magpcss.org/ceforum/viewtopic.php?p=37293 about enabling this if you are doing proprietary_codecs as well, note this does not seem to actually cause a problem however in the builds we tested.

 ## Additional Resources
 The following were helpful: